MrAnnix/HashCheck/README.md

 # HashCheck
 Print or check the most used checksums.

+For the moment:

+*md5
+*sha-1
+*sha-2 (sha224, sha256, sha384 and sha512)

-For the moment md5, sha1, sha256 and sha512 (there will be more avaliable checksums soon).
+there will be more avaliable checksums soon.